telekom-mms/cmcc-operator/docs/custom-resource.md

 4. `ContentserverReady`: The Content Management Server and the Master Live Server are running.
 5. `ManagementReady`: The core management components are running.
 All remaining component are being started, including the content import.
+6. `DeliveryServicesReady`: The necessary services for frontend (RLS, Solr Followers, Live Feeders, etc.) are running.
+   All remaining components are being started, i.e. CAEs, Headless.
-6. `Ready`: The content import has completed, all components are up and running.
+7. `Ready`: The content import has completed, all components are up and running.
-7. `Healing`: The milestone was `Ready`, but at least one of the components became unhealthy.
+8. `Healing`: The milestone was `Ready`, but at least one of the components became unhealthy.
 Once all components are running again, the milestone will become `Ready` again.
-8. `RunJob`: a job is currently executing.
+9. `RunJob`: a job is currently executing.
 The milestone will reach `Ready` again after it has finished.
-9. `Never`: Special state that will never be reached, can be used on components to define them, but have the operator never create the resources for them.
+10. `Never`: Special state that will never be reached, can be used on components to define them, but have the operator never create the resources for them.
 See below [Running Additional Jobs](#running-additional-jobs).

 ## Custom Resource Properties Specification